 From the brilliant mind of Salman Rushdie: Knowledge is both a delight and an explosive minefield; both a liberation and a trap.
 This quote from Luka and the Fire of Life invites a little pondering.
-It resonates so much to me because I do see knowledge in exactly the same way – both a … More Knowledge: Blessing Or Burden?
+It resonates with me so much because I do see knowledge in exactly the same way – both a … More Knowledge: Blessing Or Burden?

 From the brilliant mind of Marcus Aurelius: To feel affection for people even when they make mistakes is uniquely human.
 You can do it, if you simply recognize: that they’re human too, that they act out of ignorance, against their will, and that you’ll both be dead before long.
 And, above all, that they haven’t … More Putting Things in Perspective